 Click HERE to download a copy of the trail map.
 Come to the Park today and live, play, learn!

-1. Lookout Trail: this forest trail is relatively rugged.
+1. Lookout Trail: This forest trail is relatively rugged.
 It passes the John Smith Farm Foundation and ends at a lookout with a spectacular view of Oak Bay to the north.
-One-way trail distance is 1.0km.
+Experienced hikers may wish to return by the Forest Pond trail.
+One-way trail distance is 1.2km.

-4. Ferry Cove Trail: horse and buggies traveling to and from St. Andrews used a ferry from Todd’s Point to Bayside.
-One-way distance is 0.1km.
+4. Berry Hill Road: Horse and buggies traveling to and from St. Andrews used a ferry from Todd’s Point to Bayside.
+One-way distance is 0.3km.

-7. Field Edge Trail: this popular trail goes along the field edge between the Learning Centre and Ganong Cottage.
+7. Field Edge Trail: This popular trail goes along the field edge between the Learning Centre and Ganong Cottage.
 Cool breezes keep this trail virtually bug free and always pleasant.
 Great for dog walkers.
 Please keep them on the leash.
-One-way distance is 1.2km.
+One-way distance is 1.0km.

 The Park also provides guests with an opportunity to learn about the land and its history.
 Administration offices are inside the Park’s main building (‘A’ Quoddy Learning Center).
 Here you can get a trail map and speak with staff about the Park.